 Reading notes/participation 10%

-Each research paper makes you think about the course material for the purpose of constructing a well-informed argument.
-Paper guidelines and expectations are posted on Moodle.
-You should meet with me individually as many times as you need to discuss your progress.
+Speech and paper guidelines and expectations are posted on Moodle.
+Please meet with me individually as many times as you need to discuss your progress.

 Late submissions will be penalized at the rate of .5 gpa point for every 12 hours passed the official deadline.
 Example: for the first late 12 hour period, an A minus quality work, 3.67/4, becomes 3.67 -.5=3.17.
 Another 12 hours and the grade becomes a 2.67, etc.

 You will be given ample time to work on each assignment, so extensions will generally not be granted.

 Tue March 13: Trade short paper due on Moodle by 23:59pm

 Thu Mar 8: Trade research paper due on Moodle by 23:59pm

 Tue Apr 10: Short finance paper due by 10:50am and Recorded finance speech due by 23:59pm

 Tue May 1: Finance quiz